lit/lit.dev/packages/lit-dev-content/site/docs/ssr/authoring.md

 {% aside "warn" "no-header" %}

 Methods called on the server should not contain references to browser/DOM APIs that have not been shimmed.
 Methods that are not called server-side may contain those references without causing breakages.

+{% endaside %}

+{% aside "labs" "no-header" %}

 Whether a method is called on the server is subject to change while Lit SSR is part of Lit Labs.

 {% endaside %}